-- Spending plan This allows to limit customers' / resellers' daily expenses on voice calls and receive alerts once a specific limit is reached. - Service usage monitoring This allows to set the expected volume of voice traffic to be sent by your customers to unusual destinations (e.g. Somalia or Albania, while VoIP services are mostly used for the USA and Canada) and receive alerts once a threshold is reached.
+- Spending plan this allows to limit customers'/resellers' daily expenses on voice calls and receive alerts once a specific limit is reached. - Service usage monitoring this allows to set the expected volume of voice traffic to be sent by your customers to unusual destinations (e.g., Somalia or Albania, while VoIP services are mostly used for the USA and Canada) and receive alerts once a threshold is reached.

-An administrator configures a fraud traffic profile and assigns it to a customer / reseller via a customer class or directly.
+An administrator configures a fraud traffic profile and assigns it to a customer/reseller via a customer class or directly.

-The administrator can also change a fraud traffic profile for a customer class.
-As a result, the fraud traffic profile will be changed for all of the customers / resellers with this customer class assigned.
+If the administrator changes a fraud traffic profile for a customer class, it is changed for all customers/resellers with this customer class assigned.